poojita02/latitude/README.md

    ```

 3. The generated fixed-width file will be saved in the `data` directory with the name `fixed_width_file.txt`.
+4. CSV file will also be generated and saved in the same data directory.
+   Note: Data directory will be created if it doesn't exist.

-4. You can modify the input specification file (`spec.json`) to change the column names, offsets, encoding, or other parameters.
+5. You can modify the input specification file (`spec.json`) to change the column names, offsets, encoding, or other parameters.

 ## Logging
 1. The script utilizes logging to provide information about the execution process and any errors that occur.
 The log messages are saved in a log file named logfile.log located in the log directory.